KiwiBird97/samsung-tv-ws-api/FACTORY.md

 #### PnP Language

 Change the system language used for the user interface and voice features.
+Depending on your market, only certain languages support natural language processing for voice features.
+If you set it to an unsupported language, only a limited number of voice commands will be available.

 #### PnP Language Selection Support